AMSP-04/amsp-04.github.io/README.md

-# NATO Education and Training Network Federation Architecture and FOM Design
+# NATO Education and Training Network Federation Object Model

 Efficient and effective use of NATO and national Modelling & Simulation (M&S) capabilities requires standards for connecting and integrating M&S components across the training system enterprise.